 The bill aims to amend existing laws regarding the suspension or revocation of a driver's license for individuals who have experienced seizures.
-It introduces legislative findings that highlight the prevalence of seizures, their impact on individuals' independence and ability to drive, and the recommendations from the American Academy of Neurology, which endorses a three-month seizure-free period for drivers.
-The intent of the bill is to align Arkansas driving laws with these recommendations and those of other states.
+It introduces legislative findings that highlight the prevalence of seizures, their impact on driving regulations, and the recommendations from the American Academy of Neurology, which endorses a three-month seizure-free period for drivers.
+The intent of the bill is to align Arkansas driving laws with these recommendations and those of other states, thereby promoting the independence and mobility of individuals with epilepsy.

-Specifically, the bill modifies Arkansas Code 27-16-909(b) to stipulate that if the Office of Driver Services requires an evaluation due to a seizure, they cannot suspend or revoke the driver's license or impose restrictions for more than six months from the last seizure, regardless of the individual's medication status.
-This change is designed to provide more leniency and support for individuals with seizure disorders, allowing them to retain their driving privileges under certain conditions.
+Specifically, the bill modifies Arkansas Code 27-16-909(b) to stipulate that if the Office of Driver Services requires an evaluation due to a seizure, it cannot suspend or revoke the driver's license or impose restrictions for more than six months from the date of the last seizure, regardless of the individual's medication status.
+This change is designed to provide a more supportive framework for individuals recovering from seizures while ensuring public safety.

 Statutes affected: Old version SB540 V2 - 3-31-2025 09:47 AM: 27-16-909(b)